ruby/ruby/doc/exceptions.md

 An `Exception` object stores its backtrace value as one of:

 - An array of Thread::Backtrace::Location objects;
-  this is the case for an exception raised by the Ruby core or the Ruby standard library.
+  this is the common case: the exception was raised by the Ruby core or the Ruby standard library.
   In this case:

     - Exception#backtrace_locations returns the array of Thread::Backtrace::Location objects.